 Sara received her J.D. from U.C.
 Hastings College of the Law and B.A. from U.C.
 Berkeley.Sara is also a San Francisco native.

-A four-time Super Lawyers Rising Star, Diane was previously in private practice at the Silicon Valley offices of international law firms Morrison & Foerster LLP and Sidley Austin LLP.
+A four-time Super Lawyers Rising Star, Diane began her career in private practice at the Silicon Valley offices of esteemed international law firms Morrison & Foerster and Sidley Austin.
 There, she focused on IP litigation in industries such as semiconductors, software, telecom, consumer electronics, and medical devices.

 Neela is a seasoned attorney with over twenty years’ experience in regulatory law, corporate transactions, autonomous vehicles, biotechnology, pharmaceuticals, and healthcare.
 Currently, she is with Waymo, formerly the Google self-driving car project.
 At Waymo, Neela oversees a team of attorneys responsible for product counseling and providing regulatory advice on the newly developing industries of autonomous vehicles, autonomous trucking, and transportation as a service.